 We are here to help you learn how to fix your own bike!
-Our bike mechanics run open workshop sessions supported by volunteers where we help you fix/accessorise/build your bike and answer your questions.
-However big or small your bike-related issues, get yourself down to our open workshop at St Thomas School, Osney Lane, Oxford, OX1 1NJ.
-Everyone is welcome, no appointments or experience are necessary (just a bit of time and an open mind)!
+Our bike mechanics run DIY workshop sessions supported by volunteers where we help you fix/accessorise/build your bike and answer your questions.
+However big or small your bike-related issues, get yourself down to our DIY workshop.
+Everyone is welcome, no experience are necessary (just a bit of time and an open mind)!

 Some jobs take longer than expected, so it’s best if you allow enough time to do the fix you know about, and possibly some fixes you don’t.
 To ensure we can help you repair your bike during the workshop hours, we don’t start any new jobs during the last hour of the open workshop.
 This is important because unfortunately we don’t have extra space to store any bikes overnight.

 During busy sessions the workshop is filled with tools, parts, bikes, and people.
-Use of the space is always at your own risk.
 We aim to create a safe and inclusive space for everyone so before you head over we ask you to take a look at our safer spaces policy.

 Some of the essential points: